pjap93/gladys-4-playground/server/services/example/README.md

 Then, you can pass this object to all functions of your service with a dependency injection pattern.

+See this module as an example!

 ## Testing

-All services should be tested.
+**All services should be tested.**

-You module is probably calling a third-party to control a device.
+You module is probably calling a third-party library to control a device.
 Like `node-openzwave-shared` for the Zwave service for example.

-You need to mock your dependencies thanks to [proxyquire]().
+You need to mock your dependencies thanks to [proxyquire](https://github.com/thlorenz/proxyquire#readme).

 Let's say I'm using axios in my module, and I don't want to call axios in my tests.